Kanaricc/iron_tank/README.md

 A checker will receive input, output of the program, and give the result of comparation.

-Two arguments are provided for you:
+Two arguments are provided for the checker passing by `argv`:

 * ~~source code file~~
 * input file, which is the same as the one for program.